I run 3 Hugo blogs for different purposes.

 X-Content-Type-Options = "nosniff"

-Automatic deployment: Connect the GitHub repository to Netlify and it auto-builds on main branch pushes.
+Connect a GitHub repository to Netlify and it auto-builds on main branch pushes.
+Setup steps:

 cd ~/domain/seunghan-xyz